 Carriers who do not have an exemption letter from the CHP must apply using the forms on the CFBF website.
 Below, you'll find the information and forms needed to apply.

 The California Air Resources Board (ARB) approved the Truck and Bus regulation in December 2008 and has made several major changes since that time.
-The most recent set of changes were approved by the ARB April 25, 2014.
-While these 2014 changes cannot be finalized until approved by the Office of Administrative Law (OAL), ARB is enacting the changes administratively and has released regulatory advisories so that you can begin to take advantage of these amendments prior to OAL approval.
+The last set of changes were approved by the ARB April 25, 2014.

 Farmers’ improvements in water use efficiency have continually increased the amount of “crop per drop” produced on California farms.
 At the same time, the state’s growing population and tightening environmental regulations have placed greater stress on the state’s existing water supply.
 CFBF works to expand water supply while protecting water rights, assuring water quality and advocating for flexible water management.